Enhance your PostgreSQL Data Dictionary

 This post is part of the series PostgreSQL: From Idea to Database.

-The PostgreSQL Data Dictionary (pgdd
+The PostgreSQL Data Dictionary (pgdd) project,

 available on GitHub, intends to improve our ability to document databases in PostgreSQL.